fightbulc/simplon_mysql/README.md

-__Note:__ Version breaks 1.x will break when it comes to CRUD.
+__Note:__ Version 1.x will break when it comes to CRUD.
+Changed a lot here.
 Will try to bring documentation up to speed.

 <pre>
      _                 _                                         _